Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - For lower levels of the game, this may be acceptable as the main intent is to have fun.
 But any foul that is reckless or uses excessive force should be sanctioned no mattered the scoreline or level of the game.
 Not properly sanctioning reckless/excessive force fouls emboldens other players to foul more and lessens the referee's authority.

 ## Not Commonly Acceptable

-Allowing jewelry, including when covered, because you expect the game not to be aggressive.
-- The game is physical and the referee's main responsibility is to keep the player's from getting injured from avoidable hazards.
-This includes for small children or recreational games. **Match officails are not allowed to wear jewellery (other than watch(es)), including wedding rings, although I see this a lot.
-A bracelet is a piece of jewelery.**

 Ignoring a handball because the ball barely grazes a defender's arm.
 - A handball offense should always be penalized as it will affect the trajectory and curve of the ball.